-The USDA, FHA, and VA loans all come from essentially the same place — government-run organizations that want to spur homeownership.
+The USDA, FHA and VA loans all come from essentially the same place — government-run organizations that want to spur homeownership.

 You might be a renter, but the government doesn’t want you to stay that way for long.

 Its mission is to provide the average buyer with low- and no-down-payment loan options.
-And these government orgs don’t even require that you have a high credit score.
+And these government organizations don’t even require that you have a high credit score.
 Lenient lending lifts the homeownership rate and drives the U.S. economy forward, and is a win for everyone.

 The key is to find the right loan program or combination of programs.

 If you’re buying outside a major metro area, check into the USDA loan.
 It’s a no down payment program.
 You don’t have to be a first-time home buyer to get one, but this is who usually uses it.